RobWiederstein/open_data_leg/README.markdown

 ## Conclusion

 Government data is valuable.
 It belongs to the public and should be widely distributed, easily accessible and intensely comprehensive.
 Many states have created a centralized location to serve as a repository for this data; formatted it so that it can be shared; and created a board to shepherd the data to the public.
-While Kentucky has taken strong steps in the creation of a transparency and GIS portal, Kentucky can do more.
+While Kentucky has taken strong steps in the creation of specialized portals, Kentucky can do more.
 Kentucky should centralize its data in an open data portal in machine readable formats.
 Creating a data-driven state government can spur innovation, improve decision making, drive government transparency  and increase civic engagement.